ThatPerson/ElderNet/README.md

 ElderNet
 ========

-An open, safer and more easier internet for the SilverSurfer.
+An internet for the SilverSurfer free from danger.